brenner-tobias/addon-cloudflared/README.md

 ## Disclaimer

-Please make sure to be compliant with the
+Please make sure you comply with the
 [Cloudflare Self-Serve Subscription Agreement][cloudflare-sssa] when using this add-on.
-Especially [section 2.8][cloudflare-sssa-28] could be breached when mainly streaming videos or other Non-HTML content.
+For example [section 2.8][cloudflare-sssa-28] could be breached when streaming videos (e.g. Plex) or other non-HTML content.

 ## Installation